How to File for Bankruptcy with No Money:

 Conclusion

 Some bankruptcy lawyers will offer no money down to start your case.
 This does not mean that you won’t pay any money upfront.
-It means that the firm will accept your case and sign an agreement for representation with no money down, but you still must pay the legal fees prior to any action being taken on your case.
+It means that the firm will accept your case and sign an agreement for representation with no money down, but you still must pay the legal fees before any action is taken on your case.

 For many people, coming up with all the fees upfront is difficult.
-You should consider searching for an attorney who offers payment plans or that takes payments so you can break down the payments into affordable monthly payments.
+You should consider searching for an attorney who offers payment plans so you can break down the payments into affordable monthly payments.

 Most bankruptcy lawyers will offer a free consultation to talk about your case.
 You can use that to gauge the cost of the attorney’s fees.